shakacode/react_on_rails_pro/docs/create-react-server-component-without-ssr.md

 import registerServerComponent from 'react-on-rails/registerServerComponent';

 registerServerComponent({
-  rscRenderingUrlPath: "rsc_payload/",
+  rscPayloadGenerationUrlPath: "rsc_payload/",
 }, "ReactServerComponentPage")
 ```

 As you can see, registering a server component on the client bundle is different.
 We use the `registerServerComponent` function to register the server component. `registerServerComponent` takes only the component name as an argument.
 We don't need to import the component, so the component will not be bundled into the client bundle.

-The `rscRenderingUrlPath` option will be explained in detail later in this document.
+The `rscPayloadGenerationUrlPath` option will be explained in detail later in this document.
 For now, just know that it specifies the base URL path for React Server Component requests.

 ## Add the React Server Component Rendering URL Path to the Rails Routes